 Treviso has few decent hotels; however, they cost way less than Venice and, since you are only a short train ride from Venice, it is a great option if you'd like to explore Venice without the high expense of actually staying there.
 Which hotel though?
 My choice is the Hotel Rovere.

-A few hours spent wandering around the city centre and the arcaded streets around Piazza dei Signori are pleasant hours well spent.
+A few hours wandering around the city centre and the arcaded streets in the area surrounding Piazza dei Signori will be pleasant hours well spent.
 Visit the tourist office just off the Piazza in Piazzetta Monte di Pietà, 8 – they have some decent walking tours and maps of the main sights.

 Treviso markets itself as the city of water and though not exactly Venice it does have a very pleasant river and attractive canals - a sort of mini-Venice in a way.

 Being the home of Benetton it is also a very prosperous place and the shops you find are mostly of the quality designer/very expensive variety.
 The main shopping axis extends from Corso del Popolo through Piazza dei Signori and into via Calmaggiore.

 For those who love antiques the Mercatino D'Antiquariato, held on the fourth Sunday of each month, has some real gems and a whole lot of rubbish too.
 It is a great way to spend a day and even if you don’t buy much you'll experience really genuine Italian hustle and bustle - I love it!